NightTiger02/Game-Notifier/README.md

 # Game-Notifier
-A python game notifier that notifies your phone when your lobby has found a match
+A python game notifier that notifies your phone that your lobby has found a match and accepts the game on your behalf

 # Requirements